The Eyes of Tammy Faye (2021 film): Plot

-Tamara "Tammy" Faye LaValley falls in love with Jim Bakker while studying at North Central Bible College in Minneapolis, Minnesota.
+Tammy Faye LaValley falls in love with Jim Bakker while studying at North Central Bible College in Minneapolis, Minnesota.
 The two marry despite disapproval from Tammy's mother Rachel, dropping out of college to preach and inspire Christian communities across the United States.
 Their preaching gets the attention of Pat Robertson's Christian Broadcasting Network, who hires them as hosts of children's show Jim and Tammy.
 Jim later becomes the first host of CBN's The 700 Club while the two welcome daughter Tammy Sue.

 Tammy and Jim meet conservative pastor Jerry Falwell during a party, with Jerry expressing interest in working with CBN.
-Following an argument with Falwell in which Tammy dismisses the politicization of faith, she encourages Jim to create their own television network so that they can have control over their own programs.
-The two leave CBN and create the PTL Satellite Network, with their flagship show The PTL Club becoming popular over the years.
-Tammy invites Rachel and stepfather Fred to move in with them at their Tega Cay, South Carolina compound, after which Rachel expresses her growing suspicions over how PTL gets its money.
+Following an argument with Falwell in which Tammy dismisses the politicization of faith, she encourages Jim to create their own television network.
+The two leave CBN and establish the PTL Satellite Network, with their flagship show The PTL Club becoming immensely popular over the years.
+Tammy invites Rachel and stepfather Fred to move in with them at their Tega Cay, South Carolina compound, but Rachel expresses her disapproval of how PTL monetizes the religious faith of its viewers.

-As the press becomes more skeptical and critical of PTL's handling of its finances, Tammy becomes flirtatious with music producer Gary S. Paxton, whom Jim fires following the birth of their son Jay.
-In the 1980s, Jim then focuses his attention on building a Christian theme park while Tammy becomes addicted to pills and discouraged by Falwell's political oversight.
-Falwell decries the "gay cancer."
-She invites AIDS patient and Christian pastor Steve Pieters for an interview about supporting the gay community, much to Falwell's disapproval.
+As the press becomes more skeptical and critical of the PTL network, Tammy develops an addiction to pills and becomes flirtatious with music producer Gary S. Paxton, whom Jim fires following the birth of their son Jay.
+In the 1980s, Jim focuses his attention on building a Christian theme park while Falwell's influence over PTL grows.
+When Falwell decries the "gay cancer", Tammy deliberately arranges for AIDS patient and Christian pastor Steve Pieters to give an interview on The PTL Club about supporting the gay community.

-After collapsing during a taping, Tammy argues with Jim over their strained relationship.
-Falwell takes control of PTL following news scandals about PTL's financial debt and Jim's extramarital affairs, including speculations about sexual relationships with men.
-Jim is ultimately imprisoned for fraud.
+After collapsing during a taping, Tammy argues with Jim over their strained relationship and his subservience to Falwell.
+Falwell subsequently usurps control of PTL following news scandals about PTL's financial debt and Jim's extramarital affairs, including speculations about sexual relationships with men.
+Jim is ultimately imprisoned for fraud, and with no one left to protect her, Tammy is left jobless and forced to sell her home and possessions.

-By 1992, Tammy and Jim have officially divorced, Rachel has died, and Tammy is struggling to revive her career and find television gigs.
+By 1994, Tammy and Jim have officially divorced, Rachel has died, and Tammy is struggling to revive her career and find television gigs.
 She gets an offer to be the special guest for a Christian concert at Oral Roberts University, which she hesitantly accepts.
-She preaches before performing a moving rendition of Battle Hymn of the Republic, during which she imagines a rousing gospel choir performing with her.
+She preaches before performing a moving rendition of "Battle Hymn of the Republic", during which she imagines a rousing gospel choir performing with her.

-A textual epilogue reveals Falwell died in 2007, Jim returned to televangelism for a revived PTL after being released from prison, and Tammy continued to support LGBTQ+ communities until she died in July 20, 2007 at her home in Loch Lloyd, near Kansas City, Missouri, after an eleven-year bout with cancer at the age of 65.
+A textual epilogue reveals Falwell died in 2007, Jim returned to televangelism for a revived PTL after being released from prison, and Tammy continued to support LGBTQ+ communities until she died on July 20, 2007, at her home in Loch Lloyd, near Kansas City, Missouri, after an eleven-year bout with cancer at the age of 65.